 Section 8: Leaves

-Except as provided under Section 4 of Article Four, proper and authorized leaves as provided in the Rules of the Civil Service Commission shall be recognized and constituted as part of this Agreement and are incorporated herein by reference.
+Except as provided under Section 4 of Article Four, proper and authorized leaves as provided in the Rules of the Department of Personnel shall be recognized and constituted as part of this Agreement and are incorporated herein by reference.
 Leave for Association activity is governed by Section 4 of Article Four of this Agreement.
 Family Leave is governed by the Warren County Family Leave Policy.

 Section 9: Leaves Without Pay

 The grant or denial of request for leave without pay is discretionary with the County.
-The request must be made in advance and must be recommended by the Warden, with the appointing authority retaining the ultimate decision-making power.
-If the Warden is opposed to the request, the employee shall have the right to file a written submission with the appointing authority.
+The request must be made in advance and must be recommended by the employee’s Department head, with the appointing authority retaining the ultimate decision-making power.
+If the Department Head is opposed to the request, the employee shall have the right to file a written submission with the appointing authority.
 The appointing authority shall have the discretion, on his own or at the employee’s request, to schedule a meeting with the employee and his union representative, to discuss the request.
 The decision of the appointing authority shall be final and non-reviewable.
-A leave without pay request based upon non-job-related medical reasons where a physician has indicated that the employee cannot work, will require the employee to first exhaust accumulated sick leave.
-If the leave without pay request is denied, the employee is expected to report to work and the employee’s absence under such circumstances will be considered Absence Without Leave (AWOL) which will give the County cause for discipline in accordance with Civil Service Commission procedures.
+A leave without pay request based upon non-job-related medical reasons where a physician has indicated that the employee cannot work will require the employee to first exhaust accumulated sick leave.
+If the leave without pay request is denied, the employee is expected to report to work and the employee’s absence under such circumstances will be considered Absence Without Leave (AWOL) which will give the County cause for discipline in accordance with Department of Personnel procedures.

 Article ThirteenA.
-All full-time employees after sixty (60) days of continuous service are eligible for hospitalization and major medical benefits, dental benefits and prescription benefits in accordance with the County’s healthcare plan.
+All full-time employees after ninety days of continuous service are eligible for hospitalization and major medical benefits, dental benefits and prescription benefits in accordance with the County’s healthcare plan.
 The medical benefits are paid by the employer.

 B. The Employer shall pay current hospital and major medical premiums under the aforesaid healthcare plan for employees and their dependents who retire after January 1, 1975, with any one of the following three conditions being met:

-1. Twenty-five (25) years of full-time Warren County service in a New Jersey pension system, or
+1. Twenty-five (25) years of continuous full-time County service.

-C. Any Healthcare changes that occur through future negotiations, will be adopted in future retiree plans for any employee retiring after the date of the signing of this agreement.
+D. Any Healthcare changes that occur through future negotiations, will be adopted in future retiree plans for any employee retiring after the date of the signing of this agreement.
 The employer shall pay current hospital and major medical premiums for retired employees in accordance with the provisions of the resolution adopted by the Board of Chosen Freeholders pursuant to NJSA: 40A:10-23.

 Upon the death of an active employee who is entitled to medical benefits, the surviving spouse shall continue to receive medical benefits for the period of six (6) full months following the employee’s untimely death.
 Should the surviving spouse remarry within this six (6) month period, all coverage shall cease immediately.

-F. The County will provide an eyeglass plan only for employees enrolled in the PPO Plan, under which employees shall be entitled once every Twelve (12) months to a $100 reimbursement of which a $50 reimbursement is used toward an eye examination and $50 reimbursement toward any one of the following: regular glasses, contact lenses, bifocals, or Rx safety glasses.
+F. The Employer shall provide an eyeglass plan only for employees enrolled in the PPO Plan, under which employees shall be entitled once every twenty-four (24) months to a $100 reimbursement of which a $50 reimbursement is used toward an eye examination and $50 reimbursement toward any one of the following: regular glasses, contact lenses, bifocals, or Rx safety glasses.
 All receipts for reimbursement must be submitted to the Personnel Department within thirty (30) days of service.
 The beginning of the next 24 month period of entitlement will not begin until all eyeglass receipts have been submitted and confirmed for payment.

-The Employer reserves the right to change the insurance plan administrator or carrier provided that in the aggregate, substantially similar benefits are furnished.
-The employees will be notified of any such planned change.
+H. The Employer reserves the right to change the insurance plan administrator or carrier provided that in the aggregate, substantially similar benefits are furnished.
+The Union will be notified of any such planned change.

-An employee on Leave Without Pay (LWP) must pay a monthly healthcare premium, except as otherwise provided by Family Leave legislation.
+I. An employee on LWP (Leave Without Pay) must pay a monthly healthcare premium, except as otherwise provided by Family Leave legislation.